 Macheros Cottage Industry Tour

 Take a stroll with us around the village of Macheros to visit people’s houses and see the kinds of home industries they’ve organized to make a living.
-We make 4-5 stops, and options include trout farming, piñata making, bread baking, pig farming, turkey rearing, sheep herding, basket making and avocado farming. $50 usd per adult and $25 usd for kids under 18.
+We make four stops, and options include trout farming, piñata making, bread baking, tortilla making, pig farming, turkey rearing, sheep herding, basket making and avocado farming.
 The tour usually begin at 3 pm and involves some walking.
 Waterproof footwear with good traction is recommended (trout farms can be slippery).
 We need at least 24 hours notice to organize this activity. $50 usd per adult and $25 usd for kids under 18.

 Spend an afternoon gathered around a wood burning stove with Dona Rosa and her daughters learning how to make your favorite Mexican dish.
 Mole rojo, mole verde, or vegetarian chiles rellenos are popular options.
 Price of $60 usd per student includes the lesson and your meal.
 Classes usually begin around 2 pm.
 Read more here.

 Our mountains are working mountains; they are filled with trails used periodically by sheep herders, mushroom hunters, wood gatherers and the resineros who collect tree sap to sell.
 Unfortunately this labyrinth of trails can be confusing to the uninitiated.
 We are working with a cooperative of local guides to clear and lead tours on the large hill behind our house called Cerro de la Silla.
 A charge of $220 MXN per party means that a local guide will accompany you and make sure you don’t get lost (as has happened on a few too many visitors’ self-guided hikes).
 Guides can be booked at the ticket booth at the entry to Cerro Pelon.

 Guided Horseback Rides (year round)